stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 4 API Consumption - Developers and Apps/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to self register as a Developer to access APIs, Create Apps, Access API Keys, Navigate through API Documentation.
+In this simple lab you learned how to self register as a Developer to access APIs, Create Apps, Access API Keys, and Navigate through API Documentation.

 # References